diogro/expressionVariance-manuscript/main.md

 ## Does biological function explain variance in expression?

 To explore the relationship between variance and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking (about ~560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
-This allows us to establish the representative functions of these consistently high and low-variance genes.
+This allowed us to establish the representative functions of these consistently high and low-variance genes.
 In total, using a Benjamini-Hochberg (BH) adjusted p-value threshold of $10^{-3}$, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see supporting table 1 for a complete listing).
 Among the 5% most variable genes we observe enrichment for biological processes like immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (fig. \ref{fig:go_tails}A).
 In line with this GO term enrichment, the top 5% most variable genes are enriched 7.7-fold for genes that encode secreted proteins, relative to all other genes ($p < 10^{-3}$).